 Namport, operating as the National Port Authority in Namibia since 1994, manages both the Port of Walvis Bay and the Port of Lüderitz in Namibia.
 Namport is committed to providing world-class port services to all local, regional and international seaborne trade through excellent customer service, sustainable growth and social responsibility.
 Namport has provided tuition and accommodation bursaries to Namibian students wishing to attend Lawhill since 2012. www.namport.com.na

-Safmarine is our anchor sponsor and the Lawhill Maritime Studies programme the culmination of a partnership established in 1995 between shipping line Safmarine, Simons Town School and the Department of Education.
+When it was established by Safmarine, the Lawhill Maritime Studies programme was the culmination of a partnership established in 1995 between shipping line Safmarine, Simons Town School and the Department of Education.
 The programme was formally established in 1997.
-Safmarine has been a major and loyal sponsor of Lawhill since the programme’s inception and its support since 1995 has made it possible for hundreds of young South Africans to escape poverty by embarking on meaningful careers both ashore and at sea.
+Safmarine was a loyal sponsor of Lawhill since the programme’s inception and its support since 1995 made it possible for hundreds of young South Africans to escape poverty by embarking on meaningful careers both ashore and at sea.
 Safmarine’s support has also lead to a valuable introduction to the Maersk Foundation.
-Visit www.safmarine.com for more information on the company, which is a member of the AP Moller-Maersk Group.

 SATS General Botha Old Boys Bursary Fund (GBOBBF):